 Courtney King is an associate in Ice Miller's Labor and Employment Group.
-Courtney represents and advises clients in labor and employment law matters, including federal and state litigation, wage and hour issues, and administrative proceedings before the United States Equal Employment Opportunity Commission and Department of Labor.
-Courtney has also assisted clients with labor disputes and arbitrations, and the development of employment policies and practices.
+Courtney represents and advises clients in labor and employment law matters, including federal and state litigation, wage and hour issues, labor disputes and arbitrations, and administrative proceedings before the United States Equal Employment Opportunity Commission and Department of Labor.
+Courtney also counsels employers on issues concerning data security and privacy.

 Courtney worked as a summer associate at Ice Miller in 2009.
 Prior to law school, Courtney worked as a supervisor and trainer in a Fortune 100 company's investigation unit.